0

 3

 • This answer functions, and it's good stuff @G.M, +1.
 I just feel like it's fundamentally the wrong way to go about it.
 The functions just shouldn't be named the same thing.
 Make a class OP, it won't kill you.
-Oct 8, 2014 at 0:36
+Commented Oct 8, 2014 at 0:36

 • @AndrewBartel Doing OOP code wont save you.
 In your comment to OP you said "add classes to paid version", but if you add classes, means that paid version need the free one to work (because basic classes are there).
 But more then often paid versions have to be standalone, so, or all classes are renamed in paid version (unmaintenable solution) or free classes are shipped in paid package too.
 And problem stay the same: duplicate class names aren't allowed too.
 Also, having both free and paid version is probably not wanted by dev, so a solution to deactivate the free one is required either way.